 On the 25th May 2018, the General Data Protection Regulations (GDPR’s) will apply to organisations holding personal data across all 28 EU countries and those servicing these 28 countries.
-In this blog we want to share what we have found out about the GDPR’s and links to resources to help your business make the changes you need.
+In this blog we want to share what we have found out about the GDPR’s and links to resources to help your holiday rental business make the changes you need.

 The aim of the GDPR’s is to protect all EU citizens from privacy and data breeches, it applies to all companies processing personal data of people living in the EU.
 As the UK will still be a member of the EU in May 2018 we will be adopting the new regulation.
 Changes will need to be made to policies around personal data to become compliant, as the penalties for infractions are high.